-Lukashenko and Xi discuss China's Ukraine peace plan
+China and Belarus express 'extreme interest' in Ukraine peace

 China, meanwhile, has attempted to appear neutral by stating support for both sovereignty and the right to national security, which are Ukraine and Russia's respective interests.

 But Beijing has also refused to condemn Moscow and supported their war effort in indirect ways.
-Chinese state media has actively propagated Russian disinformation about the war, according to multiple analyses.
+Chinese state media has actively propagated Russian's view on the war, according to multiple analyses.

-The Chinese government strongly refuted claims made by the United States last week that it was considering supplying weapons and ammunition to Russia.
+The Chinese government strongly rejected claims made by the United States last week that it was considering supplying weapons and ammunition to Russia.

 "We do not accept the United States' finger-pointing on China-Russia relations, let alone coercion and pressure," China's foreign ministry spokesman Wang Wenbin said when asked about the allegations.